Maryland Wine Bond

 Those who are intending to sell wine within the State of Maryland are required to submit a surety bond to the Field Enforcement Division of the Comptroller of Maryland.

-The purpose of the surety bond is to guarantee the compliance of the wine seller to the relevant laws that pertains to the selling of wine.
+The purpose of the surety bond is to guarantee the compliance of the wine seller to the relevant laws that pertain to the selling of wine.

 This includes promptly filing true reports with the Comptroller of the State of Maryland and paying the required wine taxes on time and in full.